 It took me about twenty minutes to read chapter four.
 I looked over the interactive study guide for it and the rest of the chapters and decided it would be a good way to study what would be covered on our midterm.

 “How long now?”
 I asked.

 “Eleven minutes.
 But it’s not always accurate to the minute.
 It depends on traffic and other conditions.”

 “Anything you wanted to tell me to discuss with the counselor?”

 “Well, I think you should ask about how they’d handle it if you transferred at the end of this semester instead of waiting until the end of the year.”
 She raised her right hand for a second.
 “I know you don’t want to do that, but I think it’s important to find out how they’d handle it if you had to transfer into Davis High when their second semester starts on the fourth of January.”

 I took a deep breath.
 “I can’t transfer into Davis High when their second semester starts on the fourth of January.
 Remember, Davis High starts with the tenth grade.
 I’d have to transfer to one of the junior high schools.
 That’s like my going back to middle school.
 I absolutely do not want to transfer from a high school to a junior high school.”

 “I’m not saying you would.
 What I think you should find out is how they would handle it.”

-“It wouldn’t work because I wouldn’t have completed any of my semester projects and wouldn’t have taken any of my finals.
+“It wouldn’t work because I wouldn’t have completed any of my semester projects and wouldn’t have taken any of my finals my grades for the this semester.
 It’s a really bad idea and I don’t want to consider it.”